ryanvarley/data-leaders-handbook/docs/intro.md

 <img src={RyanProfile} width="200" style={{ clipPath: 'circle()' }} />

-I am a leader in Data, Engineering and Product primarily focusing on data (science and engineering).
+Hi 👋 I'm Ryan Varley, a leader in Data, Engineering, and Product, with a focus on data science and engineering.

-With a start in astronomy where i gained my PhD, I have worked in data-centric roles in various startups across ad-tech, mar-tech and ed-tech leading teams primarily in data science and data engineering along with experience across engineering and product functions.
+With a start in astronomy where I gained my PhD, I have since worked in data-centric roles at various startups across ad-tech, mar-tech, and ed-tech.
+Throughout my career, I have led teams in data science and data engineering while also leading and gaining experience across engineering and product functions.

+I am currently SVP of Technology at Boclips, en ed-tech where I run the Data, Product and Engineering teams.

-As a leader, Ryan values:
+As a leader, I value:

 * Deep understanding of the business context, client problems, and the solutions we are creating.
 * Moving quickly: building MVPs to evaluate solutions and deliver value fast.